macOS

 Some brands might use HighPoint "RocketStor" HBAs which are not suitable for use with tape.

-Older LSI HBAs do not work on a Mac.
+Older LSI HBAs are not compatible with Macs.
 These cards are also sold under HP's brand name.

 Symply exclusively uses ATTO HBAs, but the model varies with the unit.
 To find out which driver you need, ask Symply support or use the SymplyATOM tool to get started.